 An incredibly popular, well established family business, The Apple Pie Cafe and Bakery is known for its baked goods, which are made on site and served up to take away or enjoy in the cosy on site cafe.
 Scones, cakes and (of course!) apple pie are all on the menu, alongside locally roasted coffees, house blended hot chocolates, Farrer’s teas and a wide selection of cold drinks.
 For lunch, enjoy homemade soups, sandwiches, salads, pies and more.

-The daytime sister of The Old Stamp House, Kysty is a cafe which offers something a little different.
+The casual dining sister of The Old Stamp House, Kysty is a bistro which offers something a little different.
 Its name means ‘discerning about one’s food’ in Cumbrian, and the focus is certainly on providing well prepared, creative and delicious fare inspired by Cumbria, made using local produce.
-A relaxed, welcoming atmosphere awaits visitors, with homemade cake and drinks served all day, and hot food on offer from 9:30am ‘til 4pm.
+A relaxed, welcoming atmosphere awaits visitors, serving an early evening menu between 5 and 6pm(Tues – Fri), followed by dinner from 6pm to 9pm(Tues-Sat).
+They also serve lunch from 12am to 2pm on Saturdays.